pourmalek/covir2/Variable name structure.md

 ## Variable name structure :book:

+### A common template for editing models’ output data

 Estimates of (1) Daily Deaths, (2) Total Deaths, (3) Daily Cases (incident or prevalent), and (4) Total Cases (incident) from component studies, are the primary outcome variables of interest in this review.
 Hospital-related and other outcomes from component studies are the secondary outcome variables.

 Primary variables were taken from component studies.
 Secondary variables were calculated in this review.
 In order to facilitate data management, the primary variables were `-rename-`d or `-renvar-`ed using the variables from component studies according to following conventions.
 The same set of conventions were adhered to in naming all outcome variables.